-Dominating speaking time.
+- Dominating speaking time.
 Some candidates are so eager to participate that they end up completely dominating the rest of the group without realising it.
 Avoid doing this during the 1 hour prep time, and during the presentation itself.
 Recruiters will be paying close attention to both situations.
 A practical way of doing this, is to keep an eye on how much time you talk.
 If you are in a 5-person group you should aim to speak 20% (1/5th) of the time and really no more than 25%.

 Your performance in individual interviews and the group case presentation will play a big role in the firm's decision to give you an offer.
-If you'd like to learn more about group case interviews, check out our separate in-depth guide here.
+If you'd like to learn more about how to prepare, check out our separate in-depth guide to group case interviews.